Wittgenstein on Rules and Private Language: The rule-following paradox

 After all, the skeptic reasons, by hypothesis you have never added numbers 57 or greater before.
 It is perfectly consistent with your previous use of "plus" that you actually meant "quus", defined as:

 Thus under the quus function, if either of the two numbers added is 57 or greater, the sum is 5.
-The skeptic argues that there is no fact about you that determines that you ought to answer 75 rather than 5, as every prior addition is compatible with the quus function instead of the plus function, as you have never added a number greater than or equal to 57 before.
-Your past usage of the addition function is susceptible to an infinite number of different quus-like interpretations.
+The skeptic argues that there is no fact that determines that you ought to answer 125 rather than 5, as all your prior addition is compatible with the quus function instead of the plus function, for you have never added a number greater than or equal to 57 before.

+Further, your past usage of the addition function is susceptible to an infinite number of different quus-like interpretations.
 It appears that every new application of "plus", rather than being governed by a strict, unambiguous rule, is actually a leap in the dark.

+Similar skeptical reasoning can be applied to the meaning of any word of any human language.
+The power of Kripke's example is that in mathematics the rules for the use of expressions appear to be defined clearly for an infinite number of cases.
+Kripke doesn't question the mathematical validity of the "+" function, but rather the meta-linguistic usage of "plus": what fact can we point to that shows that "plus" refers to the mathematical function "+"?

-The obvious objection to this procedure is that the addition function is not defined by a number of examples, but by a general rule or algorithm.
-But then the algorithm itself will contain terms that are susceptible to different and incompatible interpretations, and the skeptical problem simply resurfaces at a higher level.
+If we assume for the sake of argument that "plus" refers to the function "+", the skeptical problem simply resurfaces at a higher level.
+The addition algorithm itself will contain terms susceptible to different and incompatible interpretations.
 In short, rules for interpreting rules provide no help, because they themselves can be interpreted in different ways.
-Or, as Wittgenstein himself puts it, "any interpretation still hangs in the air along with what it interprets, and cannot give it any support.
+Or, as Wittgenstein puts it, "any interpretation still hangs in the air along with what it interprets, and cannot give it any support.
 Interpretations by themselves do not determine meaning" (Philosophical Investigations §198a).

-Similar skeptical reasoning can be applied to any word of any human language.
-The power of Kripke's example is that in mathematics the rules for the use of expressions appear to be defined clearly for an infinite number of cases.
-Kripke doesn't question the mathematical validity of the "+" function, but rather the meta-linguistic usage of "plus": what fact can we point to that shows that "plus" refers to the mathematical function "+"?